 AeroStep’s aluminum work platforms are part of NASA’s initiative to return human spaceflight back to American soil.
-NASA asked private companies to develop human spaceflight systems – and that’s exactly what Boeing did with the help of AeroStep’s metal work platforms and cross over stairs.
+NASA asked private companies to develop human spaceflight systems – and that’s exactly what Boeing did with the help of AeroStep’s tooling platforms.

 Safe Space with AeroStep’s Aluminum Work Platforms

 Combined, the CST-100 Starliner team has more than a century of experience in human space missions.
 Every step in the manufacturing process was carefully analyzed for precision and held to the strictest standards.
 Even solutions that allowed workers access to difficult-to-reach parts and the ability to cross over job site obstacles had to be intelligently incorporated into the complex workspace.
 AeroStep’s portable aluminum work platforms were the only product that met the stringent standards set by NASA and Boeing.

 AeroStep’s portable aluminum work platforms are being used to access the Starliner’s upper dome, lower dome, and docking hatch in order to outfit each component with wiring harnesses, avionics, and other systems.
 These parts are handled separately and then, after substantial testing, the components are joined together to form a complete CST-100 capsule.
 The Starliner team needed strong, reliable and safe Maintenance Platform (see our maintenance platforms for Aerospace) and portable aluminum work platforms to ensure these components were built perfectly each and every time.